 Purpose

-To support arts education programs for K-12 students during the school term (including beyond the school day), through both traditional and non-traditional providers
+To support arts education programs for Preschool (3K-4K) and/or K-12 students during the school term (including beyond the school day), through both traditional and non-traditional providers

 Who's Eligible